Unified English Braille (UEB)

 “The Hitchhiker’s Guide to UEB” was written for children learning UEB by New Zealand resource teachers vision as a quick reference tool for all those supporting children learning UEB.
 It is divided into two sections, literary braille and maths braille.
 The BRF and PDF versions are here with printing and binding instructions for the PDF version.
 The BRF version is formatted 25 lines per page, 40 characters per line.

-BANZAT recommends the use of the Duxbury Braille Translator program.
+BANZAT recommends the use of the Duxbury Braille Translator program (DBT).
 Endorsed by BANZAT, the Royal New Zealand Foundation of the Blind has written a New Zealand template for Duxbury.
 This includes rules for the correct transcription of words in Te Reo Māori.
+The New Zealand template is available in the DBT program.

 Essentials of Braille Formatting